-Good question.
-The main point that we’re making with the lower priced products isn’t really that they aren’t going to be money makers, but that you shouldn’t get too *attached* to them being money makers.
+Great question!
+When it comes to entry level products, they certainly can end up being money makers, but that you shouldn’t get too attached to them being money makers in the short term.
 We see a lot of people who make a lower-priced product expecting it to be the thing that gets them to that “50% of their income” point.
-It can certainly happen, but it’s not necessarily easy to do.
+It can happen, but it’s not necessarily easy to do.

 To answer your question about “where do the other products fall in the process”, you can pretty much put them anywhere you want.
-But it’s very useful to have something simple and lower priced in place *first* rather than “later.”
+But it’s very useful to have something simple and lower priced in place sooner rather than later.

 To match up with your vision, we’d say that the best path for you is to get an entry-level product out there and have it be something you actively sell – as in you mention it in emails and blog posts, you have it visible in your blog sidebar, etc. – for two reasons.

-First, you’ll get money from people who don’t have the funds (or aren’t ready yet) for something bigger.
+- First, you’ll get money from people who don’t have the funds for something bigger (or aren’t ready to spend more yet) .
 So that’s money you wouldn’t get otherwise.

 Now!
 About the “definition of low price”.

 This is another good question – and there’s no globally applicable answer to this.
-What you’re really aiming here is a price that seems reasonable for someone who isn’t ready to bite for the big cost yet.
+What you’re really aiming for here is a price that seems reasonable for someone who isn’t ready to spend a substantial amount of money (yet).
 In a lot of cases, the $27-$47 range is a good one.

-It’s a lot like getting video games for kids.
-When we walk into Best Buy and see a game for $49 or $59, we’re often like, “We’re not spending that much money on a game we don’t know anything about”, but then we see games for $19 or $29 and we’re much more willing to give them a shot.
+It’s very much like buying video games for kids.
+When I walk into Best Buy and see a game for $49 or $59, I’m often thinking, “I’m not spending that much money on a game I don’t know anything about”, but then I see games for $19 or $29 and I’m much more willing to give them a shot.
 So in that case it comes down to “Well, it’s not as expensive as that other thing, so it feel safer.”

 Also consider what people are used to in terms of pricing.
 Books have their own “normal” price range.
 With information products, $27-$47 cover the low end.
 Audio programs can be $15-$30 on the low end.
 So there’s no “right” number.
-But you do want it to be relatively far from the coaching price.
+But you do want it to be relatively far away from the price of your coaching.
 So if you charge $200/hr for coaching, $27-$47 products are “not as expensive as that other thing.”
-If you charge $100/hr, you might want to try a little lower, like $27-$37, to preserve the gap.
+If you charge $100/hr, you might want to try a little lower, like $27, period, to preserve the gap.

 At the end of the day, the price is really not nearly as important as the marketing.
-If you can communicate the benefits of what’s in the product well enough, the price isn’t really that noticeable.
+If you can communicate the benefits of what’s in the product well enough, the price isn’t as much of a make-or-break.
 Again, it’s like books.
 If the back cover really sells you, you don’t let the price occupy your mind too much.